zerbeln/PhD_Dissertation_Counterfactuals/README.md

-This repository contains code for Rover Domain with Heterogeneous rover teams.
-Rover domain uses AADI lab code base which has been modified to support heterogeneous rovers.

-run_test is a script which compiles cython files into c files.
-To run your test use the command ./run_test
+This repository contains code for the AADI Lab rover domain.
+Code is currently implemented in python.
+A primitive rover domain visualizer is implemented alongside the rover domain code, but it is currently a work in progress.

+Currently main.py is setup to run the rover domain code using a CCEA to train the Neural Networks.

+To run the code use: python3 main.py